simplex-chat/simplexmq/protocol/overview.md

 - message queues provided by network servers are used by the clients to create more complex communication scenarios, such as duplex one-to-one communication, transmitting files, group communication without central servers and content/communication channels (requiring a separate type of server to host them, which is out of scope of this document).

-- servers do not store any user information (no user profiles, contacts or messages, once they are delivered), and can use in-memory persistence only.
+- servers do not store any user information (no user profiles, contacts or messages, once they are delivered).

+ABOVE IS CORRECTED BASED ON THE COMMENT: This isn't really appropriate for this document.
+Firstly, there's nothing technically limiting the server from _not_ using memory persistence.
+Secondly, even if you corrected it to "by default" - the point of this document isn't to describe how things works when everyone behaves honestly, it's to describe what the capabilities/limitations of an attacker are when they behave maliciously.

 - users can change server provider(s) without losing their communication contacts, simply by changing the configuration on which servers the new queues are created.